-Moray and Maras provide visual evidence of the sophistication of the Incas, particularly in the areas of science and agriculture, and both sites also offer budding photographers excellent photo opportunities that will wow the folks back home.
-Easily combined with Chinchero on a taxi trip from Ollantaytambo, or on an organised tour, these are places that will haunt your imagination long after your visit to Peru.
+Moray and Maras provide visual evidence of the sophistication of the Incas, particularly in the areas of science and agriculture.
+Both sites also offer budding photographers excellent opportunities for pics that will wow the folks back home.
+It is easy to combine a visit to these sites with Chinchero on a taxi trip from Ollantaytambo.
+There are also many organised tours.
+In any case, Moray and Maras are places that will haunt your imagination long after your visit to Peru.

-Outside the small town of Moray, you will find the agricultural terracing that astounds in its complexity, even today.
-Arranged in concentric circles and perfectly measured, there is estimated to be a five degree celsius temperature difference between the top and the bottom terraces.
-In fact, the reason for this variation in temperature is that each terrace would have been planted with a different crop that required its own specific growing conditions.
-To enter you will need to show your ‘boleto turístico’ and you cannot actually walk on any part of the site but rather you will be able to explore it from the paths and vantage points above.
+Outside the small town of Moray, you will find agricultural terracing that astounds in its complexity, even today.
+Arranged in concentric circles and perfectly measured, there is estimated to be a five-degree Celsius temperature difference between the top and the bottom terraces.
+In fact, the Incas planted each terrace with a different crop depending on the best growing conditions.
+To enter you will need to show your ‘boleto turístico’ and you cannot actually walk on any part of the site.
+Rather, you will be able to explore it from the paths and vantage points above.
 Take it all in, take photos and relax!

-Maras is a postcard perfect representation of Peru.
+Maras is a postcard-perfect representation of Peru.
 The salt ponds here date back centuries, possibly to the Pre-Inca period.
-Each salt pond is four metres squared in size, thirty centimetres in depth and they are linked by a natural irrigation system.
-The result is a vast expanse of white salt ponds stretching across the valley and the audio backdrop is the sound of running water from the little streams that connect the entire complex.
-With local workers toiling away in individual ponds, blue skies and bright mountain sunshine, you can hardly help but be taken in by the tranquil atmosphere of this unique place.
+Each salt pond is four metres squared in size, thirty centimetres in depth.
+A natural irrigation system links the entire complex.
+The result is a vast expanse of white salt ponds stretching across the valley.
+Running water provides the audio backdrop to a visit.
+With local workers toiling away in individual ponds, blue skies and bright mountain sunshine, travellers can hardly help but be taken in by the tranquil atmosphere of this spot.